viveleroi/prism/CONTRIBUTING.md

 - `prism-bukkit-loader` - Minimal code for a "loader" plugin that can bootstrap prism and download dependencies.
 - `prism-core` - The core code shared by all platform-specific versions.
 - `prism-loader` - The core code shared by all platform-specific loader plugins.
-- `prism-sponge` - The core code for the sponge platform version of Prism.

 For testing, you can use `./gradlew -p prism-bukkit-loader runServer`.
 This will download a paper server and run prism on it.

 Server files and plugin configs will be inside `prism-bukkit-loader/run`.

-For testing sponge, you can use `./gradlew -p prism-sponge runServer`.

-As of this writing, there's not much to the sponge port and it has yet to be updated for the loader effort.

 A lot of `services` code inside the bukkit module will be eventually moved to core.